GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 - variables which refer to resources managed by previous stage, which are prepopulated here via the `0-bootstrap.auto.tfvars.json` file linked or copied above
 - and finally variables that optionally control this stage's behaviour and customizations, and can to be set in a custom `terraform.tfvars` file

-The latter set is explained in the [Customization](#customizations) sections below, and the full list can be found in the [Variables](#variables) table at the bottom of this document.

 Note that the `outputs_location` variable is disabled by default, you need to explicitly set it in your `terraform.tfvars` file if you want output files to be generated by this stage.
 This is a sample `terraform.tfvars` that configures it, refer to the [bootstrap stage documentation](../0-bootstrap/README.md#output-files-and-cross-stage-variables) for more details:

 ```tfvars